fullstackreact/30-days-of-react/day-02/post.md

 includeFile: ./../_params.yaml
 ---

 In our previous article, we looked at what [React](https://facebook.github.io/react/) is and how it works.

-In this article, we're going to look at JSX, the HTML-like syntax that helps us easily define component layout, and ES6, modern syntax for writing JavaScript code.
+Today, you will learn about JSX and ES6, two essential tools for developing apps with React.

 ## What is JSX?

-In our previous example, we saw that all React components return HTML-like code.

-That code is actually **JSX**, short for (JavaScript XML), and it saves a lot of time on writing React apps.

-If you're new to React, JSX probably feels familiar, since it looks so much like HTML.
-But don't get confused, all React apps are written entirely in JavaScript.
-At runtime, JSX code is translated into JavaScript.
-React sees our JSX code and helps out by writing a JavaScript code that corresponds with our JSX layout.

-Let's go back to our previous example, this is the `App` component, a friendly function that returns an `<h1>` element.
-Easy to follow.
+**JSX**, short for JavaScript XML, is HTML-like syntax that helps us define component layout in React.

+Its familiar syntax helps us easily build and maintain complex web applications in React.

+On day 1, we saw a React component return a header element with the text 'Hello World'.

 ```javascript
 function App() {